Archive for the ‘Regal Zonophone’ Category

 Listen: Egbe Mi O / Fela Ransome-Kuti & The Africa ‘70

-It took Ginger Baker’s involvement to get a Fela 7″ released.
+It took the then mainstream famous Ginger Baker’s involvement to get a Fela 7″ released.
 He played on the live show recording from which this single was pulled.
 Some things never change.

-Recently Sly Stone pulled the same tired, I’m being ripped off by the promotors routine at Coachella, coming on 5 hours late after torturing the 600 (in a 5000 capacity tent) with an hour long, screeching, fuck you, you’re lucky we’re here soundcheck that dwindled to 300 by the time Sly hit.
+Recently Sly Stone pulled the same tired, I’m being ripped off by the promoters routine at Coachella, coming on five hours late after torturing the 600 (in a 5000 capacity tent) attendees with an hour long, screeching, fuck you, you’re lucky we’re here soundcheck.
+That crowd dwindled to 300 by the time Sly hit.
 Very disappointing and I would have thought, embarrassing.

 Made the whole, we get stepped on routine very overplayed and tired.

 Having said that, this was a fun single to find and own.
-I honestly think I have another Fela 7″ somewhere at home, but it’s not in the wall shelf filed properly at this moment – nor is it listed in the RECORD COLLECTORS PRICE GUIDE.
+I honestly think I have another Fela 7″ somewhere, but it’s not in the wall shelf filed properly at this moment – nor is it listed in the RECORD COLLECTORS PRICE GUIDE.
 Hmmm, a pleasant dream perhaps.

 So I decided to post this – it’s clearly an edit but a nice one to have a toe tap to.